allliiiza/meeting-notes-agent/README.md

  Member 3 : Andre Augustin

  About the Agent :
+ This is a meeting notes summarizer AI Agent.
+You can put in a pdf or type a paragraph or more in manually and get out a summary of what the document talks about or says.

  Class : CSC 698 - Topics in Computing : Generative AI